ackers-bud/terraform-provider-http2b64/README.md

 # Terraform Provider-http2b64

-This provider requests an URL and will take whatever the URL serves saving it as a base64 encoded string.
-Written to be used with https://github.com/Ackers-BUD/terraform-provider-zip2b64 were the resource is a zip file.
+https://github.com/Ackers-BUD/terraform-provider-zip2b64 and Provider https://github.com/Ackers-BUD/terraform-provider-http2b64 were written to work together.
+The provider http2b64 requests an URL and will take whatever the URL serves saving it as a base64 encoded string.  zip2b64 then takes this encoded value as a zip file and extracts a specifc file from the archive.

+This was written as a specific suppiler, provides the provisioning information to a service as a zip file on every invocation of that service.
+The zip file contains a range of details needed to use the service.
+Each needs to be used in terraform.

 ### Example Usage